whelanh/arkdep/.github/README.md

 customized Arkane Linux image and is only useful if you already have installed Arkane.
 You should refer to https://arkanelinux.org/ for full details on Arkane Linux.

 This customization was designed to emulate Bluefin-dx.
-In addition to the image, there is an init script to install AtomicArch.
-There is a second init script after you've installed and rebooted into this customized image to add useful Flatpaks, chezmoi, Brew etc.  These init scripts only have to be run once.
+In addition to the image, ```init_atomicarch.sh``` can be used for the initial deployment of AtomicArch.
+Once AtomicArch is deployed and you've rebooted, ```init2_atomicarch.sh``` can be used to add useful Flatpaks, chezmoi, Brew etc.  ***These init scripts only have to be run once.***

 Note: The ```arkdep-build.d/atomicarch/extensions/post_install.sh``` adds two AUR packages during image build: rstudio-desktop-bin and r-rjava.